stonepros/stone/doc/stoneadm/services/nfs.rst

 Deploying NFS ganesha
 =====================

-Cephadm deploys NFS Ganesha daemon (or set of daemons).
+Stoneadm deploys NFS Ganesha daemon (or set of daemons).
 The configuration for NFS is stored in the ``nfs-ganesha`` pool and exports are managed via the ``ceph nfs export ...`` commands and via the dashboard.